-The other night I was watching a TV programme about murder in fiction where the presenter kept on talking about melodrama but pronouncing it ‘mellowdrama’.
-Like: ‘Hey man, let’s do a murder.’
+The other night I was watching a TV programme about murder in fiction; it was good except for one annoying aspect.
+The presenter talked about melodrama but insisted on pronouncing it “mellow drama”.
+As if the sinister was fine.
+Like: “Hey man, let’s do a murder.”

 It spoiled the effect really.

-Mellowdrama – stop saying it like that!
-The Victorian crime scene suddenly lost all of its haunting black&white magic of bare brick streets bathed in expressionistic shadows – the London smog now just looked like some marijuana haze.
-Two costumed innocents stumbled across a body.
+“Mellow drama” – stop saying it like that!
+The Victorian crime scene depicted on-screen suddenly lost all of its haunting black&white magic of bare brick streets bathed in expressionistic shadows – the swirling London smog more likely to be just a marijuana haze.
+In the dark back street, two costumed innocents stumbled across a body.

 ‘Dude, someone’s dead.’

-Horizontal murder.
 Who could have committed such a despicable crime?
 The police were in two minds which was a massive clue.
 They arrested Dr Jekyll and Mr Hyde-the-drugs.
-Except he got off on a technicality as his defense successfully argued he was suffering from a spliff personality.
-Jekyll, or Hyde, whoever, should have been hanged but instead he got stoned.
+Except he got off on a technicality as his defence successfully argued he was suffering from a spliff personality.
+Jekyll, or Hyde, whoever, should been hanged but instead they got stoned.

 I rest my case.
 It’s tired.

-If this post messed with your mind in a way you liked, you need to get Better
+If this post messed with your mind in a way you liked, you’ll enjoy Mind Clearance